-The Jews up the road in Thessalonica were a militant bunch.
-It wasn't enough to kick Paul out of their town, they went on to hunt him down.
-These Jews were like old underwear they kept creeping up on you!
+The Jews back up the road in Thessalonica were a militant bunch.
+It wasn't enough for them to kick Paul out of town, they hunted him down.
+These Jews were like underwear - they kept creeping up on Paul!

 "Then immediately the brethren sent Paul away, to go to the sea; but both Silas and Timothy remained there."
-Paul must've been the flash point.
+Evidently, Paul was the flash point.
 Get Paul out of town, and Silas and Timothy could quietly continue the work of teaching and discipling the new believers.